 Bottom line: If you show your website to your neighbor and her response is: “Oh, wow … umm … yeah, that’s awesome,” it probably needs work.

 I can’t think of anything more fundamental than being able to find stuff on a website.
-Admittedly, most website search widgets aren’t weapons-grade, but they usually return reasonable results and are easy enough to implement on most modern websites.
-At the very least, have some sort of public site map (archive) page.
+Admittedly, most website search widgets aren’t weapons-grade, but they usually return reasonable results and are easy enough to implement on most modern websites (take a look at our footer at the bottom of the page).
+At the very least, you should have some sort of public site map (archive) page.

 Ugh.
-These are the marching blocks of text or pictures that move/rotate/slide/fade so unpredictably that you couldn’t possibly engage with them.
+These are the marching blocks of text or pictures that move, rotate, slide, or fade so unpredictably that you couldn’t possibly engage with them.
 If used properly they can work well for art and photography portfolios, but that’s about it.
-They’re mostly implemented by lazy ex-Flash designers who are unaware of dinky screens.
+Sliders are mostly implemented by lazy ex-Flash designers who don’t understand user experience.